StevenBerdak/ConsoleRunner/README.md

         ConsoleRunner.mapToFunction("printstrings", ConsoleTester::printStrings);
 ```

-Reset the console back to its starting state:
+Reset the console back to its initial state:

 ```
         ConsoleRunner.reset();